-This leaves out veterinarians, pet kennels, wineries, and landscaping businesses, but nurseries that grow ornamental plants are considered to be farmers for tax purposes.
+Farmers don't include veterinarians, pet kennels, wineries, or landscaping businesses, but nurseries that grow ornamental plants are considered to be farmers for tax purposes.

-To be considered a business, you must be engaged in farming for profit.
+You must be engaged in farming for profit to be considered a business.
 This means that you've made money in at least three of the last five tax years, or two out of seven years for breeding or raising horses.
-However, even if you don't strictly meet this requirement, the IRS will consider other factors, such as whether:
+The IRS will consider other factors if you don't strictly meet this requirement, however, including:

 - You operate your farm like a business.